 - Career profile: Zookeeper

-You may also look at progressing onto a higher level animal care course to continue your learning or undertake one of our level 3 animal care apprenticeships if you are employed in an environment where you work with animals.
+You may also look at progressing onto a higher level animal care course to continue your learning such as the City & Guilds Level 3 Animal Management.